kylejones200/psis_4700_applied_ai/webslides/topic_Modeling-Has-Changed.md

 ## Why Parsimony Mattered

-Data was scarce.
+Data was scarce
-Computation was expensive.
+Computation was expensive
-Simplicity avoided overfitting.
+Simplicity avoided overfitting
 Interpretation was the goal

 > This slide explores an important aspect of working with AI systems.
 Understanding this concept will help you make better decisions when evaluating and deploying AI in your work.